NHS-Transformation-Unit/Perinatal-MH-Dashboard/README.md

 <br/>

-A series of SQL scripts have been developed to extract data for the constituent dashboard metrics from MHSDS.
+A series of SQL scripts have been developed to extract data for each constituent dashboard metric from MHSDS.
 The raw data is exported using these queries as a `.csv` file, before being imported to RStudio for processing.
 Within RStudio, a number of preprocessing scripts are utilised to process the raw data back into `.csv` files for importing into the Excel dashboard.

 ## Using the Repository